Cutbert1/Corby-Conservation-Club/README.md

 ```
 ![Image showing the output of the program](./assets/images/readme-images/registration-form.jpg).
 #### Donate Form
-Responsive donate form designed to accept Name on Card, 16 digits card number , card expiry date, 3 digits CVC card number and amount.
+Responsive donate form designed to accept Name on Card, 16 digits card number , card expiry date, 3 digits CVC card number Amount and Card Expiry date selection.
 This section is design for alpha numeric input, however  specific conditions must be met before the form can submit.
 Name on Card must be alpha, card number must be numeric and can’t input more than 16 digits.
-Expiry date must be a future date, CVC must be numeric and can’t exceed 3 digits and amount must be numeric.
+CVC must be numeric and can’t exceed 3 digits and amount must be numeric.
 ```html
 <div id="donate">
     <form id="donation-form" action="thank-you.html" method="GET">